Quenched Invariance Principle for a class of random conductance models with long-range jumps: Main results

 \begin{corollary} Let~$d\ge2$.
 Given a function $\frakp\colon\Z^d\to[0,1]$ such that \begin{enumerate} \item[(1)] $\frakp(x)=\frakp(-x)$ for all~$x\in\Z^d$, \item[(2)] $\frakp(0)=0$ and $\frakp(x)=1$ whenever~$|x|=1$, \item[(3)] $\sum_{x\in\Z^d}\frakp(x) |x|^{2p}<\infty$ for some $p>d/2$, \end{enumerate} consider a random graph with vertices~$\Z^d$ and an (unoriented) edge between~$x$ and~$y$ present with probability~$\frakp(y-x)$, independently of all other edges.
 Then a QIP holds for the simple random walk on this graph. \end{corollary}

-The graphs in Corollary~\ref{cor-2.3} are automatically connected (because $\frakp(x)=1$ for $|x|=1$) and of finite degree at every vertex (as ensured by $\sum_{x\in\Z^d}\frakp(x)<\infty$).
+To make the setting clear, the conductances in Corollary~\ref{cor-2.3} take only values in~$\{0,1\}$ with $\BbbP(C_{x,y}=1)=\frakp(x-y)$.
+In each step, the ``simple random walk'' on the graph selects an available neighbor at random.
+This is meaningful because the graphs in Corollary~\ref{cor-2.3} are automatically connected (since $\frakp(x)=1$ for $|x|=1$) and of finite degree at every vertex (as ensured by $\sum_{x\in\Z^d}\frakp(x)<\infty$).
 Restricting attention to power-law decaying connection probabilities, our results show that if

 for some $s>2d$, then a QIP holds in $d\ge2$.
 This is sharp in $d=2$ but weaker than expected in~$d\ge3$ because, based on \eqref{E:1.3}, we expect a QIP to hold for all $s>d+2$.
-Note also that, since the conductances in Corollary~\ref{cor-2.3} take values in $\{0,1\}$, we have
+Note also that, since $C_{xy}\in\{0,1\}$,

 whenever~$p\ge1$.
 Condition~(3) is thus necessary for Assumption~\ref{Asmp2} to hold.